 Bollywood Movies Shot in Poland

-And because several Hollywood movies get shot in this country, Poland has good infrastructure and expertise in the area of production & post-production, which Bollywood has started taking note of.
+Since several Hollywood movies get filmed in this country, Poland has good infrastructure and expertise in the area of production & post-production, which Bollywood has started taking note of.

 Palace of Culture – Tallest building in Warsaw, donated by Soviet leader Joseph Stalin.